Film Production Curriculum

 This seven-week course explores the concepts filmmakers need to understand to make the choices that best tell their story.
 Whether directing a documentary or fiction film, VFS students produce more interesting, complex films when they are aware of, understand, or practise the following concepts: anti-narrative, experimental, animation, archetypal endings and subtext.

 Term 6 Special Topics courses in the Film Production program give students the opportunity to refine skills and key industry knowledge while exposing them to additional areas of their discipline that they may encounter in their future careers.
-In Post-Production, this means developing a deeper knowledge of the specific work done in post-production houses while also refining creative perspective of the editing process.
-Students learn about the role of the Assistant Editor, cutting trailers, prepping for a colour timing session, and how genre influences the editing process.
-The major assignment for this course is a Career Roadmap assignment in which students articulate a potential strategy (along with supporting materials such as their network plan) for pursuing a career in post-production.
+In Post-Production, this means developing a deeper knowledge of the specific work done in post-production houses while refining students' creative perspective of the editing process.
+Students will also learn about the role of the Assistant Editor position, cutting trailers, prepping for a colour timing session, and how genre influences the editing process.
+The major assignment for this course will be a Career Roadmap assignment in which students articulate a potential strategy (along with supporting materials such as their resume) for pursuing a career in post-production.
 Students should be aware that professionalism in term 6 specialization courses counts for 25% of their grade and therefore use this opportunity to demonstrate both their professional demeanor and their passion for their chosen discipline.